mrivasa/scs-genaiforfree/02-github-codespaces/finished/readme.md

-Finished exercises and labs for 02-github-codespaces
+Finished walkthroughs and labs for 02-github-codespaces